hsaghir/hsaghir.github.io/src/content/posts/2015-06-14-elon-musk-reasoning-process.md

 ## How to separate the idea from the person

-The reason I'm keeping this post up — rewritten, but up — is that I think one of the quietly important skills of an educated life is learning to absorb a technique from someone whose choices you would never want to imitate.
+The reason I'm keeping this post up, rewritten, but up, is that I think one of the quietly important skills of an educated life is learning to absorb a technique from someone whose choices you would never want to imitate.
 History is full of important ideas held by unpleasant people, and full of unpleasant ideas held by charming ones.
 The job is to keep the ideas and throw out the politics, the personality cults, and the follow-me-off-a-cliff energy that often comes stapled to them.

 So: keep first-principles reasoning.
 Keep "what problem are we actually solving, measured in atoms and dollars, before any inherited answer".
 Drop the rest.